yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Update!
 The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095

 Author Reply:
 Thank you for your interest in our work!
-I want to apologize for uploading the wrong files.
-Please use the new .py files in this repository if you downloaded the old files.
-(Sorry!)
+Before asking questions regarding the codes or the paper, I strongly recommend you to read the FAQ first.

 The running speed of STAN is extremely low.
 (We have a huge memory of the location matrix and a long sequence to learn) Try a proportion of users to test the performance.
 Increase the embed_dim accordingly if using more users.